ChalanaSangeeth123/server-side-cw/README.md

 ## Overview

-A secure API middleware service developed for the **University of Westminster 6COSC022W Advanced Server-Side Programming Coursework 1 (2024/25)**.
-This service interfaces with the `restcountries.com` API to provide country data while implementing user authentication, API key management, and usage tracking features.
+A secure API service developed for the **University of Westminster 6COSC022W Advanced Server-Side Programming Coursework (2024/25)**.
+This service integrates with the `restcountries.com` API to provide country data and includes a social media platform for users to create, like, dislike, comment on, and follow blog posts about travel experiences.
+It features user authentication, API key management, session-based security, and a React frontend.

 ## Features

-- **User Authentication**: Secure registration and login with session management
+- **User Authentication**: Secure registration, login, and logout with session management.
-- **API Key Management**: Generation and validation of API keys for authenticated users
+- **API Key Management**: Generation and validation of API keys for authenticated users to access country data.
-- **Country Data API**: Access to country details including name, capital, currencies, languages, and flag
+- **Country Data API**: Fetch country details (name, capital, currencies, languages, flag) from `restcountries.com`.
+- **Blog Post Management**: Create, update, delete, and fetch blog posts with country-based filtering, username filtering, and sorting by `newest`, `most-liked`, or `most-commented`.
+- **Likes and Dislikes**: Users can like or dislike posts, with counts tracked in the database.
+- **Follow/Unfollow**: Users can follow others to view their posts in a personalized feed.
+- **Search**: Search posts by country or username.
-- **API Key Usage Tracking**: Monitoring of key usage count and last used timestamp
+- **API Key Usage Tracking**: Monitors API key usage count and last used timestamp.
-- **React Frontend**: User-friendly interface for registration, login, and API key management
+- **React Frontend**: User-friendly interface for authentication, API key management, post creation, and social interactions.
-- **Docker Support**: Containerization for consistent deployment
+- **Docker Support**: Containerization for consistent deployment.

 ## Technologies

 - **Backend**: Node.js (v22.13.1), Express.js
 - **Database**: SQLite
-- **Security**: bcrypt, express-session
+- **Security**: bcrypt, express-session, CORS
 - **Frontend**: React
 - **API Integration**: axios
 - **Containerization**: Docker